korenyoni/yonatankoren/posts/b5-prometheus-queries-negative-lookahead.md

 Title: Prometheus queries: negative lookahead
 cat: ops

-I've recently gotten stuck trying to use negative lookahead in Prometheus queries:
+I've recently gotten stuck trying to use negative lookahead in Prometheus queries with the `~=` regex matcher:

 ### This query doesn't work